 The History of Perisher

-Perisher is a relatively new company.
-It was formed in March 1995 and combines the resources and facilities of Perisher Valley, Smiggin Holes, Mount Blue Cow, Guthega, The Station and the Skitube alpine railway.
+Perisher Ski Resort as we know it today was formed in March 1995 and combines the resources and facilities of Perisher Valley, Smiggin Holes, Mount Blue Cow, Guthega, The Station and the Skitube alpine railway.
 It is the largest snow resort operation in the Southern Hemisphere.
 It has the highest terrain, the greatest number of lifts and the most reliable snow in Australia.

 Perisher Valley and Smiggin Holes